-As of 5 August 2015, there were 343 archeological sites and 363 archeological isolated finds and site leads in the state site data file for the CRSU.
-With an area of 4,171 mi2, there is one resource for each 12.2 mi2.
-The paucity of recorded sites may be (1) a reflection of the amount of inventory work that has been conducted here in comparison with other western study units and/or (2) because there are 460 mi2 of Sioux County in the CRSU and projects and sites within that area are not considered in this document.
+As of 31 December 2020, there were 396 archaeological sites, and 423 archaeological isolated finds and site leads in the state site data file for the CRSU.
+With an area of 4,171 mi2, there is one site per 10.5 mi2.
+The paucity of recorded sites may be (1) a reflection of the amount of inventory work that has been conducted here in comparison with other western study units and/or (2) because there are 460 mi2 of Sioux County in the CRSU and projects and sites within that area are not treated in this document.